hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 $ terraform destroy
 ```

-You'll be asked to confirm the resources to destroyed and should double check the list doesn't contain the
+You'll be asked to confirm the resources to destroyed and should double check that the list doesn't contain the
 resources we removed earlier.